 Our investment strategy is to achieve a return that will allow us to preserve capital and maintain liquidity requirements.
 We invest primarily in debt securities including those of the U.S. government and its agencies, corporate debt securities, agency mortgage-backed securities, money market and other funds, municipal securities, time deposits, asset backed securities, and debt instruments issued by foreign governments.
 By policy, we limit the amount of credit exposure to any one issuer.
 Our investments in both fixed rate and floating rate interest earning securities carry a degree of interest rate risk.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than predicted if interest rates fall.
 As of December 31, 2015 and December 31, 2016, unrealized losses on our marketable debt securities were primarily due to temporary interest rate fluctuations as a result of higher market interest rates compared to interest rates at the time of purchase.
-We account for both fixed and variable rate securities at fair value with changes on gains and losses recorded in AOCI until the securities are sold.
-We use interest rate derivative contracts to hedge gains and losses on our securities.
+We account for both fixed and variable rate securities at fair value with changes on gains and losses on our securities.
 These derivative contracts are accounted for as hedges at fair value with changes in fair value recorded in other income (expense), net.